evoagile/julia_repo_setup.jl/docs/src/julia_2nd_lang/setup_github_env.md

 ![Example.jl with bullets](../assets/julia_lsp_result.png)

 Then just quit `neovim` and continue and finish installation.
-To test installation, open any exmaple julia file and change keyword `function` to `func tion` and at the same line, input `gl`.
+To test installation, open any example Julia file and change keyword `function` to `func tion` and at the same line, input `gl`.
 If you have some bullets and messages as following, your installation is successful.
 ![Success to install](../assets/julia_lsp_install_success.png)